-The softening of competition between the buyer and its competitors or the facilitation of (explicit or tacit) collusion among these buyers.
-However, a reduction of intra-brand competition (i.e. competition between distributors of the goods or services of the same supplier) is by itself unlikely to lead to negative effects for consumers if inter-brand competition (i.e. competition between distributors of the goods or services of different suppliers) is strong.
+softening of competition between the buyer and its competitors or the facilitation of explicit or tacit collusion between competing buyers, often

+referred to as the reduction of intra-brand competition where it concerns distributors of the goods or services of the same supplier24;

-The creation of obstacles to market integration, including notably limitations on consumer choice to purchase goods or services in any Member State.
+the creation of obstacles to market integration, including, in particular, limitations on the consumer’s choice to purchase goods or services in any Member State.

-Foreclosure, softening of competition and collusion at the supplier level may harm consumers in particular by increasing the wholesale prices of goods or services (which in turn may lead to higher retail prices), limiting the choice of goods or services, lowering their quality or reducing the level of innovation at the supplier level.
-Foreclosure, softening of competition and collusion at the distributor level may harm consumers in particular by increasing the retail prices of goods or services, limiting the choice of price-service combinations and distribution formats, lowering the availability and quality of retail services and reducing the level of innovation at the distribution level.
+Foreclosure, softening of competition and collusion at the supplier level may harm consumers, in particular by:

+increasing the prices charged to buyers of goods or services, which may in turn lead to higher retail prices;

+limiting the choice of goods or services;

+lowering the quality of goods or services;

+reducing innovation or service at the supplier level.

+Foreclosure, softening of competition and collusion at the distributor level may harm consumers, in particular by:

+increasing the retail prices of goods or services;

+limiting the choice of price-service combinations and distribution formats;

+lowering the availability and quality of retail services;

+reducing the level of innovation at the distribution level.

-In a market where individual retailers distribute the brand(s) of only one supplier, a reduction of competition between the distributors of the same brand will lead to a reduction of intra-brand competition between these distributors, but may not have a negative effect on competition between distributors in general.
-In such a case, if inter-brand competition is strong, it is unlikely that a reduction of intra-brand competition will have negative effects for consumers.
+A reduction of intra-brand competition (i.e. competition between distributors of the goods or services of the same supplier) is by itself unlikely to lead to negative effects for consumers if inter-brand competition (i.e. competition between distributors of the goods or services of different suppliers) is strong25.
+In particular, in markets where individual retailers distribute the brand(s) of only one supplier, a reduction of competition between the distributors of the same brand will lead to a reduction of intra-brand competition between these distributors, but may not have a negative effect on competition between distributors in general.

-(20) Possible negative effects of vertical restraints are reinforced when several suppliers and their buyers organise their trade in a similar way, leading to so-called cumulative effects.13
+The possible negative effects of vertical restraints are reinforced where several suppliers and their buyers organise their trade in a similar way, leading to so-called cumulative effects26.

 VERTICAL AGREEMENTS THAT GENERALLY FALL OUTSIDE THE SCOPE OF

-ARTICLE 101(1)
+ARTICLE 101(1) OF THE TREATY

-Lack of effect on trade, agreements of minor importance and SMEs
+No effect on trade, agreements of minor importance and small and medium sized undertakings

-Before addressing the scope of the VBER, its application, and more generally the assessment of vertical agreements under Article 101(1) and 101(3), it is important to
+Before addressing the scope of Regulation (EU) X, its application, and more generally the assessment of vertical agreements under Article 101(1) and 101(3) of the Treaty, it

-12 As regards the notions of explicit and tacit collusion, see judgment in joined Cases C-89/85, C-104/85, C-114/85, C-116/85, C-117/85 and C-125/85 to C-129/85 Ahlström Osakeyhtiö and Others v Commission EU:C:1993:120.
+24 As regards the notions of explicit and tacit collusion, see judgment of 31 March 1993, Ahlström Osakeyhtiö and Others v Commission, Joined Cases C-89/85, C-104/85, C-114/85, C-116/85, C-117/85 and C-125/85 to C-129/85, EU:C:1993:120.

+25 See judgment in Case C-306/20 - Visma Enterprise, paragraph 78.

-13 Cumulative effects can notably justify a withdrawal of the benefit of the VBER, see section 7.1. of these Guidelines.
+26 Cumulative anti-competitive effects can notably justify a withdrawal of the benefit of Regulation (EU) X, see section 7.1. of these Guidelines.

-recall that the VBER applies only to agreements falling within
+is important to recall that Regulation (EU) X applies only to agreements falling within

-the scope of application of Article 101(1).
+the scope of Article 101(1) of the Treaty.

-Agreements that are not capable of appreciably affecting trade between Member States (lack of effect on trade) or which do not appreciably restrict competition (agreements of minor importance) fall outside the scope of Article 101(1).14 The Commission has provided guidance on the lack of effect on trade in the Commission Guidelines on the effect on trade concept contained in Articles 81 and 82 of the Treaty (hereinafter “Effect on Trade Guidelines”),15 and on agreements of minor importance in the Commission Notice on agreements of minor importance which do not appreciably restrict competition under 101(1) of the Treaty on the Functioning of the European Union (hereinafter “De Minimis Notice”).16 These Guidelines are without prejudice to the Effect on Trade Guidelines and the De Minimis Notice, as well as any future Commission guidance in this respect.
+Agreements that are not capable of appreciably affecting trade between Member States (no effect on trade) or which do not appreciably restrict competition (agreements of minor importance) fall outside the scope of Article 101(1) of the Treaty27.
+The Commission has provided guidance on the effect on trade in the Effect on Trade Guidelines28, and on agreements of minor importance in the De Minimis Notice29.
+The present Guidelines are without prejudice to the Effect on Trade Guidelines and the De Minimis Notice, or any future Commission guidance.